 “I don’t have time for your gobbledygook, palm greaser,” I barked.

-I pulled back the strap of his black uniform suspenders, letting it slip through my fingers.
-It snapped against his white button-up, making him give me another wink for some reason.
+I pulled back the strap of his black uniform suspenders and let it slip through my fingers.
+It snapped against his white button-up, but he only winked at me again.
+His lips spread into a looney smile as if he had consumed some sort of giggle water.
 Why was he so happy?

 “Did you…could you…” I stammered, stunned.

 His carob-colored irises flashed bright with amusement.
 He leaned closer, hovering over me with much too little space separating us.
 It was a challenge?
 A triumph?
-His eyes held mine, and my scowl loosened the slightest bit from my features.
-When I noticed my slip I quickly frosted my expression again.
+His nose was so close I suddenly realized how long and wide it was.
+Everything about No’ll always seemed so perfectly No’ll, and his nose was no different.
+But when his eyes captured mine, my scowl slipped the slightest bit.
+I quickly frosted my expression again.

 “I was right,” he crooned.

-Because the Federation kept all the boys’ hair cropped short, his thick black strands always added to the appearance of the privileged character I knew him to be.
+Because the Federation kept all the boys’ hair cropped short, his dense black tresses always added to the appearance of the privileged character I knew him to be.
 After all, he constantly hobnobbed with Door’is.
-For as mysterious as his past was, he made himself the perfect orphan boy.
+For as mysterious as his past was, he presented himself as the perfect orphan boy.

 “I am none of those vile things you’re thinking of up there,” he said, giving my forehead a soft tap with his fingertip.